otonoco/otonoco.github.io/index.md

 ### Some Boring Stuff

+I just submitted my summer internship application to some of the most prestigious hedge funds, including Citadel, Two Sigma, SIG, and Jane Street.
+With all good luck I wish the interviewers would appreciate my attitude to learn and talent.
+3/5/2020.

 It is my first day of blogging.
 I am still learning how to deploy a customized blog website using Jekyll.
 3/2/2020.

 ### Contact Information